Sampeng Market in Bangkok, Thailand is unlike all the tourist markets you will end up at if you don’t know where to find the real deal.

 Fashion sunglasses and fake designer sunglasses were selling for 30 baht a pair ($1) and reading glasses for 35 baht ($1.20).
 These are the same glasses stalls at Chatuchak Market and Sukhumvit sell for between 199-299 baht ($6.70-$9.99).
 The quality though is good as, four months later, all my pairs are still going strong.

-For cheap bargains, you can’t beat Sampeng Market and for a fascinating blend of ethnicities (Thai, Chinese and Indian) and a real Thai experience, shopping at Sampeng Market really is a must.
+For cheap bargains, you cannot beat Sampeng Market and for a fascinating blend of ethnicities (Thai, Chinese and Indian) and a real Thai experience, shopping at Sampeng Market really is a must.